KennethMathari/Carry1st_Ecommerce/README.md

 ### Feature Modules
 The feature modules, represent a singular feature of the app i.e. `product` or `cart`.
 It allows us to decouple the features from the app itself and test these in isolation.
 ### Domain Modules
-The domain modules contains the core business logic of the application.
+The domain modules is usually optional but it can contain use cases, domain models & interface repositories.
 It is independent of frameworks and libraries specific to Android, allowing it to be reused or tested easily without the need for an Android environment.
 ### Data Modules
 The data modules contains a repository, data sources and DTO model classes.
 ### Core Modules